GoogleChrome/developer.chrome.com/site/en/docs/web-platform/origin-trial-troubleshooting/index.md

 * **Token Status**: Whether the page has a valid token.
 Note that for some origin trials there may be other factors, such as geographical restrictions, that mean the origin trial feature is not available, despite the presence of a valid token.
+[Chrome DevTools status codes](#devtools-status) explains the meaning of each of the codes for origin trials.
 * **Origin**: The [Web Origin](https://web.dev/same-site-same-origin/#origin) registered for the token.
 * **Expiry Time**: the maximum (latest) possible expiry date/time for the token, which will normally